The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Six Dimensions of the Asymmetry

 \subsection{D4 --- Information Asymmetry}

-\textbf{Thesis.} The generator has access to the complete source information --- intention, context, constraints, encyclopedic knowledge.
-The recognizer has access only to the observable surface.
-The gap is structural (Shannon) and intentional (Eco).
+\textbf{Thesis.} The generator has access to all the source information --- intention, context, constraints, encyclopedic knowledge.
+The recognizer has access only to the \textbf{observable surface}: the internal structure (derivation tree) remains reconstructible with the grammar, but the \textbf{extra-grammatical information} that guided the choice of that structure among the possible alternatives is lost in the channel and must be inferred.
+The gap is structural (Shannon, through the \textbf{non-injectivity of the intention \(\to\) string encoding}) and intentional (Eco, through the \textbf{narcotization of properties}).

 \textbf{Formal argument.} In Shannon's framework, the encoder (generator) knows the source message \(X\) with certainty:

 The decoder (recognizer) receives the signal \(Y\) through a noisy channel and must infer \(X\), suffering the equivocation \(H(X \mid Y) > 0\).
 The mutual information quantifies what survives: